 Skip to content

-Canvas is a peer-to-peer database, like a local-first version of Firebase, that lets you write entire applications without leaving your frontend.
+Canvas is an open-source, cryptographically authenticated version of Firebase that lets you write entire applications inside your frontend.

 Runs on browser, desktop, or mobile